RemielDev/Tech-Club-LACCD-Rate-My-Professor-Project/README.md

 ## features

-* auto detects instructor names
+* auto detects instructor names on both public and student portal pages
 * inline rating with link to rmp profile
 * supports all 9 laccd colleges
+* works on both guest search and authenticated SIS portal

 ## install